The weather outside is frightful.

 An icon of the American lifestyle

-The curbside mailbox is an icon of the American lifestyle like no other.
-This is hardly surprising when you consider how closely it is connected to the history of the United States.
-Benjamin Franklin was partly responsible for laying the foundation for the American postal system and thus created the conditions for the use of the iconic tin boxes.
+The Curbside mailbox is an icon of the American lifestyle like no other.
+This is hardly surprising, considering how closely it is linked to the history of the United States.
+Benjamin Franklin was partly responsible for the American postal system and thus created the conditions for the use of the iconic tin boxes.

-Nevertheless, it took a while until the design that we know today from the roadsides American suburbs and small towns actually indispensable can, even begin its triumphal march through the nation.
-Even up until the mid-19th century Americans did not have the luxury of mail delivery to their doorsteps, but had to collect their mail from central post offices.
-1863 began the United States Postal Service (USPS) slowly making mail in the big cities directly to households However, there were no mailboxes here either.
+Nevertheless, it took a while until the design that we now know from the roadsides American suburbs and small towns actually can no longer imagine life without can, even begin its triumphal march through the nation.
+Even up to the Mid-19th century Americans did not have the luxury of mail delivery to their doorsteps, but had to collect their mail from central post offices.
+1863 began the United States Postal Service (USPS) slowly so that mail in the big cities directly to households However, mailboxes were out of the question here as well.
 The postmen had to ring the doorbell and wait until the letters could be handed over to the recipients personally.
-A laborious and mostly time-wasting Process in which the postmen are estimated to have one and a half hours a day just spent waiting in front of closed doors.
+A tedious and usually time-wasting Process in which the postmen are estimated to one and a half hours a day just spent waiting in front of closed doors.

-The USPS quickly recognized this and, together with the increasing number of cities with letter delivery, a solution urgently needed.
-The first draft for the American mailbox 1892 patented and was not much more in design than a door slot with attached box to catch the letters that were put in – a long way from today’s mailboxes.
+The USPS quickly recognized this and, together with the increasing number of cities with mail delivery, a solution urgently needed.
+The first draft for the American mailbox was 1892 patented and was not much more in design than a door slot with attached box to catch the letters that have been put in – a long way from today’s mailboxes.

-The development of the collection boxes for letters to be sent.
-While in small communities the curbside boxes can often still be used both for receiving and sending letters, in large cities as early as 1858 first central collection boxes These collection boxes were a design by Albert Potts , whose company produced street lamps, among other things.
-The collection box was integrated into these lampposts and accordingly very small , which is a frequent emptying necessary and led to the switch to today's stand-alone mailboxes in the 1890s.
+The development of the Collection boxes for letters to be sent.
+While in small communities curbside boxes can still often be used for both receiving and posting letters, in large cities already in 1858 first central collection boxes These collection boxes were a design by Albert Potts , whose company produced, among other things, street lamps.
+The collection box was integrated into these lampposts and accordingly very small , which is a frequent emptying necessary and led to the switch to the stand-alone mailboxes that exist today in the 1890s.

-Even though it was the first such system on a large scale, the idea of this centralized collection system for letter mail was not new. over 200 years earlier the Frenchman tested Renouard De Valayer a system based on the same principle in Paris, which unfortunately only lasted for a short time at that time.
+Even though it was the first such system on a large scale, the idea of this centralized collection system for letter mail was not new. over 200 years earlier the Frenchman tested Renouard De Valayer a system, unfortunately short-lived at that time, under the same principle in Paris.

 What many may not know: the iconic mailbox even has a official name .
-The “Joroleman Box” , named after its inventor Roy J. Joroleman and patented in 1915 , is characterized by its iconic shape with a flat, rectangular bottom and one curved top out of.
+The “Joroleman Box” , named after its inventor Roy J. Joroleman and patented in the year 1915 , is characterized by its iconic shape with a flat, rectangular base and one curved top out of.

 The iconic design the box with the curved body is not only beautiful to look at, but also serves, especially in the cold season, a very pragmatic purpose .
-The round top ensures that accumulated snow After a certain amount, the box slides off by itself, instead of letting it collapse under its weight sooner or later.
+The round top ensures that accumulated snow from a certain amount onwards it slides off the box as if by itself, instead of letting it collapse under its weight sooner or later.

-Also the height the posts on which the boxes were mounted was and still is on efficiency At the beginning it was exactly the seat height the postman on his Horse-drawn carriage , so that this without getting off open the mailbox and put the mail in.
-Today, this feature has been adapted and allows the deliverers to only open the letters through a handle from the car window the delivery vehicles and drive directly to the next house.
+Also the height the piles on which the boxes were mounted was and still is on Efficiency At the beginning it was exactly the Seat height of the postman on his Horse-drawn carriage , so that this without dismounting open the mailbox and put the mail in.
+Today, this feature has been adapted and allows the delivery person to open the letters only through a handle from the car window the delivery vehicles and drive directly to the next house.

 Another fundamental element of Joroleman’s design is the iconic flag on the side of the mailbox.
-When folded up, this serves to inform the recipient and the postman whether a shipment in the box A useful feature especially on snowy days when you don’t want to for free want to go outside.
+When folded up, this serves to inform the recipient and postman whether a shipment in the box A useful feature, especially on snowy days when you don’t want to for free want to go out the door.

-The fact that today’s design has become so iconic is probably due (of course, in addition to the simply appealing style) to its long supremacy .
-In 1915, the USPS uniform guidelines for the design of the roadside mailboxes, which nationwide validity Previously, households had often resorted to very spartan means, such as simply using old bins and the like.
-DIY mailboxes The risks for the shipments, and sometimes also for the deliverers, were sometimes not negligible.
-These new, uniform regulations were only in 1970 relaxed by other designs for official use in public spaces.
+The fact that today’s design has become so iconic is probably due (besides the simply appealing style) to its long supremacy .
+In 1915, the USPS uniform guidelines for the design of the roadside mailboxes, which nationwide validity Previously, households had often resorted to very spartan solutions, for example simply using old bins and the like to DIY mailboxes The risks for the shipments, and sometimes also for the delivery personnel, were sometimes not negligible.
+These new, uniform regulations were only in 1970 relaxed by also other designs to be permitted for official use in public spaces.

 If you want to use your mailbox not only from wind and weather , but also want to dress stylishly, then we have practical Mailbox Cover in many seasonal designs from the autumnal scarecrow to the friendly snowman to the classic American flag.

-➡️ Buy Mail Box Cover at American Heritage
+➡️ Buy Mail Box Covers at American Heritage

-By the way: If you do not want to go to the post office etc., but send your wish list directly from Santa Claus you have the opportunity to do so.
-However, you should some time, bear spray and warm clothes Although there are many Santa Claus mailboxes in the USA and Germany at Christmas time with supposedly direct lines to old Saint Nick, the official Santa Claus mailbox stands in his unofficial hometown Longyearbyen on the Norwegian archipelago of Spitsbergen/Svalbard, only 1,310 km from the North Pole.
+By the way: If you do not take the detour via post office etc., but send your wish list directly from Santa Claus you have the opportunity to do so.
+However, you should some time, bear spray and warm clothes Although there are many Santa Claus mailboxes in the USA as well as in Germany at Christmas time with supposedly a direct line to old Saint Nick, the official Santa Claus mailbox stands in his unofficial hometown Longyearbyen on the Norwegian archipelago of Spitsbergen/Svalbard, only 1,310 km from the North Pole.